Randomized resolvent analysis: Conclusion

 \section{Conclusion}

 Resolvent analysis has proven to be a powerful technique to reveal the input-output characteristics of fluid flows.
-However, the computational cost and memory allocation of the technique can be taxing for high-Reynolds number flows, making it prohibitive to be applied to complex turbulent base flows.
+However, the computational cost and memory allocation of the resolvent analysis can be taxing for high-Reynolds number flows, making it prohibitive to be applied to complex turbulent base flows.
 The major computational cost of the analysis is associated with the SVD of the resolvent operator.
 To remove this bottleneck, the randomized approach has been adopted to reduce the computational cost of SVD by considering the low-rank approximation of the resolvent operator.
 This was achieved by constructing the low-rank basis based on the insights gained from the sketch of the resolvent, which is obtained from a linear system solver.
-For flows with fast singular value decays, the randomized resolvent analysis reveals its power to accurately capture the response and forcing modes as well as the gain.
-To demonstrate the capability of the randomized resolvent analysis, we analyzed a turbulent separated flow over a NACA 0012 airfoil.
-We showed that the randomized technique finds the modes and the gain with remarkable accurately when the rank-1 approximation holds.
-Even for cases with close leading singular value spacing, the modal structures clearly identifies the response and forcing mode profiles.
-With the computational cost and memory allocation being relieved with the randomized approach, the applicability of the resolvent analysis can be significantly extended to higher-Reynolds number 2D and 3D base flows.
+For flows with fast singular value decays, e.g., flows with strong shear and separation, the randomized resolvent analysis reveals its power to accurately capture the response and forcing modes as well as the gain.
+Moreover, we consider the use of the velocity gradient to scale the random test matrix.
+Such scaling enhanced the accuracy of the randomized resolvent analysis.
+The necessary computation time was significantly reduced as the number of linear systems to be solved is considerably smaller.
+To demonstrate the capability of the randomized resolvent analysis, we analyzed the turbulent separated flow over a NACA 0012 airfoil.
+Excellent agreement of the leading forcing and response modes and the gains were shown between the full and randomized resolvent methods.
+By incorporating the knowledge of the base flow in terms of its velocity gradient into the randomized test matrix, additional speed up and accuracy enhancement were achieved.
+With the computational cost and memory allocation being relieved with the randomized approach, the application of the resolvent analysis can be significantly extended to higher-Reynolds number 2D and 3D base flows.